Progressive Multifocal LeukoencephalopathySymptoms, Doctors, Treatments, Advances & More

 Regenstein Center For Neurological Care - Lavin Family Pavilion

-Igor Koralnik is a Neurologist in Chicago, Illinois.
+Igor Koralnik is a Neurologist practicing medicine in Chicago, Illinois.
 Dr. Koralnik is rated as an Elite provider by MediFind in the treatment of Progressive Multifocal Leukoencephalopathy.
-His top areas of expertise are Progressive Multifocal Leukoencephalopathy, CACH Syndrome, Encephalitis, Thrombectomy, and Endovascular Embolization.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Progressive Multifocal Leukoencephalopathy, CACH Syndrome, Encephalitis, Thrombectomy, and Endovascular Embolization.
+Dr. Koralnik is board certified in American Board Of Psychiatry And Neurology - Neurology (Certified).
 Dr. Koralnik is currently accepting new patients.

 Johns Hopkins Hospital

-Daniel Reich is a Neuroradiologist in Baltimore, Maryland.
-Dr. Reich is rated as an Elite provider by MediFind in the treatment of Progressive Multifocal Leukoencephalopathy.
-His top areas of expertise are Multiple Sclerosis (MS), CACH Syndrome, Progressive Multifocal Leukoencephalopathy, and Encephalitis.
+Avindra Nath is a Neurologist practicing medicine in Baltimore, Maryland.
+Dr. Nath is rated as an Elite provider by MediFind in the treatment of Progressive Multifocal Leukoencephalopathy.
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Progressive Multifocal Leukoencephalopathy, Encephalitis, CACH Syndrome, and Stroke.

 Background: \- Progressive multifocal leukoencephalopathy (PML) is a severe viral infection of the brain.
 It is caused by JC virus.
 Many people have this virus in their bodies all their life, but it is usually kept in check by their immune system.
 If the immune system does not work right because of a disease or medication, the virus becomes active and can damage cells in the brain.
 Not much is known about PML...